 Things To Do & See in Deadwood

 Ride the Deadwood Stage: The Deadwood Stage is an Old West icon and still travels the streets of Historic Mainstreet Late May through late September.
 The stage was featured for years by Buffalo Bill and his Wild West show all over Americana Europe.
 It was used in Deadwood to carry mail, gold and people from 1876 until the arrival of the railroad to Deadwood in December 1890.
-Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from late May throught late September Tuesdays - Saturdays.
+Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from mid April throught late fall.

 Explore our Scenic By-ways and Monuments: Deadwood is located 12 miles from Spearfish Canyon National Scenic by-way and only 73 miles from Devils Tower National Monument.
 This scenic road trip loops past waterfalls in Spearfish Canyon to Devils Tower via Sundance, Wyoming and back through Belle Fourche and Spearfish.
 Upon your return, stop at the National Fish Hatchery in Spearfish City Park and take a short detour to Mt Roosevelt, located just outside Deadwood.

 Ride a Horse: The Black Tail Horseback Riding tour is without a doubt the most unique guided history tours from a saddle.
 Ride through three scenic gulches and learn about original mining stories and the people that lived in the area from 1876 until 1900.
 Riders travel on horseback on a narrow-gauge railroad bed, an original 1880 toll road and past mining remnants from the 1800's.
 Ride a Horse!